matsen/ai-at-hhmi/expanded/examples-500-words.md

 As a next step, fine-tuning on antigen-specific data will reveal the landscape of binders in greater resolution.
 However, antigen-labeled data is limited, thus we will use the fact that all sequences in a given clonal family (i.e. the descendants of a given naive antibody sequence) will bind a single epitope.
 Thus, we will build a model that takes an entire clonal family's data to enable implicit antigen-specific prediction.

+These antigen-specific models will predict binding affinities more accurately, leading to better antibody design.

 Also, the protein embeddings for DASMs, free from the confounding effects of mutation, will be more predictive of functional properties when using them for regression.